Configuration

 [node]

-roles = ["Scheduler"]
+roles = ["scheduler"]

 Multiple nodes can run Scheduler.
 Advisory locks ensure only one is active.
 Others wait as standbys.